Return to: USC Marshall School of Business

 Classes are taught in state-of-the-art case rooms featuring network access for every student.
 The Experiential Learning Center offers students opportunities for experimentation, video practice, simulation exercises and group preparation.

 The full-time program is rigorous, intellectually demanding and time-intensive.
 Students typically spend 60–80 hours per week on course work and projects.

 Applicants should have significant full-time work experience.
 Letters of recommendation submitted with the application should relate to the applicant's work experience.
 For more information, contact the Marshall MBA Admission Office in Popovich Hall (JKP) 308; (213) 740-7846; Fax (213) 749-8520; marshall.usc.edu.
-Apply online at marshall.usc.edu/admissions/applyonline.
+Apply online at gradadm.usc.edu/.

 Admission decisions for the full-time program are made within four admission rounds.
-Applicants who submit completed applications (including test scores) to the Admission Office by the December, January, February and April dates listed on marshall.usc.edu/admissions/applyonline will receive notification in approximately six weeks.
+Applicants who submit completed applications (including test scores) to the Admission Office by the December, January, February and April dates listed on gradadm.usc.edu/ will receive notification in approximately six weeks.
 Applicants are urged to file a completed application as early as possible, as the applicant pool is extremely competitive.
 The final deadline to apply for the full-time program is April 1.